G-EDM/G-EDM/README.md

+# License

+All 3D models and FreeCAD files are OpenSource.
+Feel free to do with it whatever you want.

+</br></br>

 # The old G-EDM EVOII CAD files are still available here:
 They don't open with FreeCAD 1.0.0 and to open them it requires a FreeCAD version < 1.0.0.
 Something like 0.2x or something.</br>
 [>>> G-EDM EVOII Wire extension FreeCAD Project <<<](https://drive.google.com/file/d/1ZBrTBwRvTHIMtCySQIoWtpVMdJbfWR3E/view)